What is the Montessori Method?

 What is the security at the school?

-Security & Safety is of utmost importance, hence the school features a closed circuit 15 camera security system, and a code system to enter into the classrooms.
+Security & Safety is of utmost importance, hence the school features a closed circuit 34 camera security system.
+Doors are locked at 8:30am.
+We use an intercom system with walkie talkies for each classroom.

 What enrichment programs are offered at WOW?

-The school currently offers the following enrichment programs: soccer (toddler through middle school), piano (ages 3 and up), dance (ages 3-6), basketball (Kindergarten through 8th grade).
-These programs run during the school day on WOWMS grounds.
+The school currently offers the following enrichment programs: soccer (toddler through middle school), piano (ages 3 and up), dance (ages 3-6).
+These programs run during the school day on school grounds.
 Extra fees apply for these programs.

 I have studied the child.
 I have taken what the child has given me and expressed it and that is what is called the Montessori Method.